DexterMinimo/PID-Controlled-BiCopter/README.md

 **Challenges tackled:**

-Unique Design: Our UAV features a novel tiltrotor design, mirroring the V-22 Osprey's capabilities.
+Unique Design: Our UAV features a novel tiltrotor design, mirroring the V-22 Osprey's capabilities.<br>
-Custom Flight Control: Instead of relying on conventional flight controllers like Ardupilot, we've embarked on the challenge of developing a proprietary flight control system.
+Custom Flight Control: Instead of relying on conventional flight controllers like Ardupilot, we've embarked on the challenge of developing a proprietary flight control system.<br>
 Our project is currently in progress and nearing completion.
 VTOL UAVs have a multitude of potential applications, from surveillance to cargo delivery.
-We invite you to join us on this exciting journey and stay tuned for further updates on our UAV's development.
+We invite you to join us on this exciting journey and stay tuned for further updates on our UAV's development.<br>